uiceds/project-team492/manuscript.md

 </figure>

 <p style="text-align:justify;">
 In case of ND state, although it is very far from the coast but still it has very low concentration of NO<sub>2</sub> (highest being ~6%) (Figure 3.10).
 It could be attributed to the fact that all the stations had very low population and the length of the roads are the lowest among all the four states considered in the preliminary analysis.
-Overall, it is seen that out of all the land use characteristic considered, all of the factors do not have similar effect on NO2 concentration, and the effect varies from state to state.
+Overall, it is seen that out of all the land use characteristics considered, all of the factors do not have a similar effect on NO2 concentration, and the effect varies from state to state.
 </p>

 <figure style="text-align: center;">